fed1620/BookWarm/README.md

 ---------------------------------------------------------------------------------------------------

 Just heard about xstream - its a library that allows you to pass in an object (even custom objects) and stores it as an XML file.
 Might make things pretty easy on us for file formatting.
 -Jake

-WOO!
-ListView now displays a book and a title.
-(Had to make a custom list class) Anyway, Federico, if you need to add books to it, check out the two class variables (String[] titles and Integer[] imageId) in MainActivity.java.
-You'll have to create functions to interface with those.
--Jake